Customization Examples

 Note

-The following screen shot shows the placement of the two new fields when editing a “fe_users” record:
+The following screenshot shows the position of the two new fields when editing a "fe_users" record:

 The new fields added at the bottom of the "Extended" tab

-The next example shows how to place a field more precisely.
+The next example shows how to position a field more precisely.

-In the second example, we will add a “No print” field to all content
+In this second example, we will add a "No print" field to all content

 element types.
 First of all, we add its SQL definition in